udacity/FCND-Backyard-Flyer/README.md

 # Flying Car - Backyard Flyer Project
-This project is intended to walk you through the first steps of taking control autonomously flying a drone.
-You will be using a simulation of a quadcopter developed in Unity.
+This project is intended to walk you through the first steps of autonomously flying a drone.
+You will be using flying a quadcopter in simulation developed in Unity.
 After completing this assigment, you will be fimiliar with passing commands and receiving incoming data from the drone.
 You will also set up a state machine using event-driven programming.

 The python code you write is similar to how the drone would be controlled from a ground station computer or an onboard companion computer.
-Since communication with the drone is done using Mavlink, you will be able to use your code to control an PX4 quadcopter with very little modifications!
+Since communication with the drone is done using MAVLink, you will be able to use your code to control an PX4 quadcopter autopilot with very little modification!

 ## Task
 The required task is to command the drone to fly a 10m box at a 3m altitude.
 This box will flown in two ways: manual control and autonomous control.

 Manual control of the drone is done using the instructions found with the simulator.

-Autonomously controlling will be done using a event-driven state machine.
+Autonomous control will be done using an event-driven state machine.
 First, you will need to fill in the appropriate callbacks.
-The callback will check a transition criteria dependent on the current state.
-If the transition criteria is met, it will transition to the next state and pass along any required commands tot he drone.
+Each callback will check against transition criteria dependent on the current state.
+If the transition criteria are met, it will transition to the next state and pass along any required commands to the drone.

 Telemetry data from the drone is logged for review after the flight.
 You will use the logs to plot the trajectory of the drone and analyze the performance of the task.
 For more information check out the Flight Log section below...

 ## Getting Started

 You'll need Python 3.
 Anaconda now comes standard with Python 3 and several pre-installed packages.
-In addition to the standard Anaconda packages, this project will also required:
+In addition to the standard Anaconda packages, this project will also require the following:

-* pymavlink (Python implementation of Mavlink commands)
+* pymavlink (Python implementation of MAVLink commands)

 * utm (For conversion between Local and Global coordinate frames)